 The white area shows the actual size of the contents of your design.
 The size of the contents can be increased in size both horizontally and vertically to span multiple pages.
-If the white area does not fit within the red border of the printable area, you can reduce the size to make it fit within the page(s) using the purple markers on the four sides.
-The blue marker in the lower right corner is used to scale the entire design.
+If the white area does not fit within the red border of the printable area, you can reduce the size to make it fit within the page(s).
 All software functions are situated around this drawing area.